Imran4424/Software-Architecture/SolidPrinciples.md

 ## Cohesion
 Cohesion is the core technical goal of the Single Responsibility Principle(SRP).
 If a class have multiple responsibility, cohesion refers to how closely related the responsibilities of a class are.

+But if Single Responsibility Principle encourages to have only one responsibility per class (in OOP), then why we are measuring coherence between multiple responsibilities.

+Single responsibility does not mean single method.
+Single responsibility is about **one reason to change**.
+A class with Single responsibility can have multiple properties and methods that work together toward that responsibility.
+And cohesion measurement helps us to identify responsibility count of a class.

 ## Coupling

 # Open/Closed Principle